anakmat/elk-tutorial/README.md

-# elk-example-app
+# elk-tutorial
-Spring Boot example app to test Elasticsearch, Logstash and Kibana.
+Configuration files and Spring Boot example app to test Elasticsearch, Logstash and Kibana (ELK).

-This app's only purpose is to generate log events.
+These config files allow for easy setup of a ELK deployment with Vagrant and Ansible.

-These log events are read by Logstash, analyzed and forwarded to Elasticsearch so that they can be later displayed on Kibana.
+The app's only purpose is to generate log events which are then read by Logstash, analyzed and forwarded to Elasticsearch so that they can be later displayed on Kibana.